codeitkay/kay-tribute-page/README.md

 # kay-tribute-page
-<a href="https://codeitkay.github.io/kay-tribute-page/jd-tribute-page/" target="_blank">Tribute Page</a> for Rapper and Producer J Dilla created with guidance from Freecodecamp and J Dilla Wiki page.
+<a href="https://codeitkay.github.io/kay-tribute-page/jd-tribute-page/" target="_blank"  rel="noopener noreferrer">Tribute Page</a> for Rapper and Producer J Dilla created with guidance from Freecodecamp and J Dilla Wiki page.